angular-schule/website-articles/blog/2020-02-train-window/README.md

 We need to provide an empty array as seed here so that the array operation `.slice()` does not fail for an undefined value.

+The train window analogy is nothing you probably need in software very often.
+However, when it comes to implementing a log viewer, the example from this post can be useful.
+Think of a stream of events that you want to display in realtime, but truncated: then this example is for you.

 ## Extra: Build a custom operator